hashimoton/colorz/README.rst

 1. Copy colorz into your convenient directory.

   - Windows users need to copy colorz.bat into the same directory.
-  - *nix users may need to give executable permission (chmod +x colorz).
+  - *nix users may need executable permission (chmod +x colorz).

-2. Add the directory into PATH environment.
+2. Include the directory in PATH.

 ========
 Usage